 Likewise, a job application might be denied due to something in your background check, like criminal history.
 In both instances, the company might send an adverse action as a way to let you know your application was denied.

 The content of your adverse action letter includes information about why your application was not approved.
 Companies might not list every reason you were denied, but they will list a few of the main reasons you were denied.

 Here are some examples of reasons your application might not get approved, resulting in an adverse action notice:

 The adverse action will have some other basic information on it as well:

 With the information found on an adverse action, you can now better understand where your credit score stands and how you might be able to improve your credit.

 You can receive a notice of adverse action from many places and for many reasons.
-Here are a few examples of an adverse action:
+Here are a few examples of adverse action:

 The adverse action will look different based on who is sending it.

 If the adverse action is from your landlord then the notice will have the name of the property, the landlord, the landlord's signature, and bulleted lists outlining why your rental application was denied.